justiny2c/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT categoryname, count(productname) FROM products inner join categories on products.categoryid = categories.categoryid
+group by categoryname

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+select orderId and sum(quantity) as ItemCount from orderDetails group by OrderID